 The power that this kind of fear can hold on people is no more apparent than in the case of witch hunts.
-Just about everyone is aware of the infamous 1692 Salem witch trials, in which multiple people were accused of witchcraft, and promptly tried and murdered over what is now almost-unanimously seen as mass hysteria.
-But many years prior, on the opposite end of the globe, Europe had long exhibited their fair share of moral panic and hysteria.
+Just about everyone is aware of the infamous 1692 Salem witch trials, in which multiple people were accused of witchcraft, and promptly tried and murdered over what is now almost unanimously seen as mass hysteria.
+But many years prior, on the opposite end of the globe, Europe had long exhibited its fair share of moral panic and hysteria.

 The source?
 Lycanthropy.

-As you most likely know, lycanthropes (more commonly known as werewolves) are people with the ability of transforming into a wolf, or wolf-life creature.
+As you most likely know, lycanthropes (more commonly known as werewolves) are people with the ability to transform into a wolf or wolf-life creature.
 Various legends and iterations of this monster exist within the abundant folklore of many different cultures.

 For some, the presence of werewolves on earth was just as real as you and I; and while the idea of ‘monsters’ are predominantly a product of the human mind, in Europe, many lived in centennial fear that these creatures were entirely real.
 All across old Estonia, the Netherlands, France, and Germany, there were a decent number of documented attacks by large beasts, along with various accounts of individuals being accused of lycanthropy.
 Whether they were murderers, cannibals, or even complete innocents, many of these individuals ultimately met their end due to these accusations.